 We are one of only two licensed locations to evaluate, upgrade, and certify diesel emissions in Parker, CO.
 Our inspectors, with years of experience, have been stringently qualified by the Department of Revenue and Motor Vehicles to dissect and understand every aspect of yours, and everyone’s, diesel vehicles on the air quality of our lovely state.
-For only forty dollars, come down to Diesel Repair and Performance to receive your certification and drive away with one more piece of vehicular housekeeping taken care of.

 When do you require a new passing emissions certificate, you may wonder?
 Each time a vehicle changes ownership, it requires a certificate, at the expense of the seller, and for some vehicles, tests are required for registration renewal.
 Check your registration renewal card to find out if this applies to your vehicles.